hackathi/not-grocy/changelog/62_UNRELEASED_xxxx-xx-xx.md

 > ⚠️ The following PHP extensions are now additionally required: `json`, `intl`, `zlib`

+### Project was forked

+In between grocy v3.0.1 and this version, we forked the project to not-grocy.
+This moved a lot of code around.

+- Made not-grocy much faster.

 ### New feature: (Own) Product and stock entry labels/barcodes ("grocycode")
 - Print own labels/barcodes for products and/or every stock entry and then scan that code on every place a product or stock entry can be selected
 - Can be printed (or downloaded) via